donejs/donejs/docs/guide.md

 The `place-my-order-api` module uses the [Feathers](http://feathersjs.com/) NodeJS framework, which in addition to providing a REST API, sends those events in the form of a websocket event like `orders created`.
 To make the order page update in real-time, all we need to do is add listeners for those events to `src/models/order.js` and in the handler notify the order connection.

-Stop your development server so we can install socket.io, a little bit of configuration is needed to make it work.
+**Note**: Stop your development server so we can install socket.io, a little bit of configuration is needed to make it work.
 Unlike most of our code, socket.io is exclusively a feature for the browser, but our application also runs in Node.
 StealJS provides the ability to ignore a module and to set configuration on each environment.
 Update your package.json, adding the following to the `"system"` object:

 ```json
 {